 Houston Ballet Academy students flank Lynn Wyatt and ballet artistic director Stanton Welch.

-Ball chair Hallie Vanderhider in couture Naeem Khan a la Odile the Black Swan.
+As Ballet Ball chair in 2018 Hallie Vanderhider donned a couture Naeem Khan a la Odile the Black Swan as a tribute to the ballet's production.
 (Photo by Jenny Antill Clifton)

-Ball chair Hallie Vanderhider in ostrich plumed gown by Monique Lhuillier, 2018 (Photo by Wilson Parish)
+For her second act, Ballet Ball chair Hallie Vanderhider changed into an ostrich plumed gown by Monique Lhuillier, 2018 (Photo by Wilson Parish)

 Margaret Alkek Williams, 2018 (Photo by Priscilla Dickson)